Updated: February 2, 2026

 Use a Consistent Voice and Tone

-Your aesthetic isn’t just visual—it’s also in your captions, hashtags, and the way you engage with fans.
+Your aesthetic can also include your captions, hashtags, and the way you engage with fans.
 Whether your tone is humorous, introspective, or motivational, keep it consistent across platforms.

 For example, if you’re an artist known for storytelling, your captions could provide context about your songwriting process.
 If your brand is more about energy and hype, your captions might be short, direct, and packed with excitement.